joedelfonte/BSIT2102-EcoSustainable-Product-Marketplace/README.md

 (Note to discuss!!<br>
     1. Our project is marketplace so need to add parameters for product and what product to sell.<br>
-    2. We need to think IF what blueprint we need for marketplace like we have a delivery services or same facebook marketplace that serve as a platform for Farmers/Sellers to Customers.
+    2. We need to think IF what blueprint we need for marketplace like we have a<br> delivery services or same facebook marketplace that serve as a platform<br> for Farmers/Sellers to Customers.<br>
-    3. As Project in PHP what we need to prioritize is how we use our learned especially in the coordination of PHP and database, the use of objects and how we handle data.
+    3. As Project in PHP what we need to prioritize is how we use our learned <br>especially in the coordination of PHP and database, the use of objects <br>and how we handle data.<br>
     4.
     )
 Thats all for now!!